MH370: Underwater search for missing plane suspended

 - The plane went missing in March 2014 with 239 people on board

-- "The decision to suspend the underwater search has not been taken lightly nor without sadness," statement said
+- "Decision to suspend the underwater search has not been taken lightly," statement said

-Hong Kong (CNN)The underwater search for Malaysia Airlines Flight 370 has been suspended nearly three years after it vanished without a trace over the Indian Ocean, according to a joint statement from Chinese, Australian and Malaysian officials.
+Hong Kong (CNN)The underwater search for Malaysia Airlines Flight 370 has been suspended nearly three years after the plane vanished without a trace over the Indian Ocean, according to a joint statement from Chinese, Australian and Malaysian officials.

 The three countries had been leading the search for MH370, which disappeared en route from Kuala Lumpur to Beijing on March 8, 2014, with 239 people on board.